Skip to content

 Wasting three hours of your precious weekend guarding your socks from theft is unacceptable.
 However, your landlord explicitly forbids installing permanent plumbing for a full-sized washer/dryer hookup in your kitchen, and you have absolutely zero floor space for massive appliances anyway.
 You must aggressively reclaim your time and hygiene by learning that the best portable washing machines micro apartments allow are the perfect solution.

-These ingenious pieces of compact tech require no special 220V electrical outlets and zero permanent plumbing.
+These practical pieces of compact tech require no special 220V electrical outlets and zero permanent plumbing.
 They hook directly onto your bathroom sink faucet and drain straight into your shower stall.
-In this definitive guide, we review the absolute top-tier portable washing machines engineered specifically for the harsh spatial constraints of studio living.
+In this definitive guide, we review the top-tier portable washing machines engineered specifically for the spatial constraints of studio living.
 Be sure to explore our ideas for a high-density kitchen if your laundry is near the kitchen.

 1. The Fully Automatic 1.0 Cu.
 Ft.
 Powerhouse